• Buy From Us

 • Alliance of Family Caregivers

 Disorganized behavior can present itself in a number of ways.
-It can include unusual or weird behavior such as smiling, laughing, or talking to oneself, as well as being preoccupied with/responding to internal stimuli.
+It can include unusual or weird behavior, such as smiling, laughing, talking to oneself, and being preoccupied with/responding to internal stimuli.
 It can include meaningless or ambiguous behavior or movements.

 Schizophrenia is not a common condition, although it can be severe and chronic.
-Schizophrenia affects around 1% of the world’s population, and approximately 1.2 percent of Americans (3.2 million) suffer the illness.
+Schizophrenia affects around 1% of the world’s population, and approximately 1.2% of Americans (3.2 million) suffer the illness.

 Previous EMA research has indicated that people with schizophrenia spectrum disorder spend more time alone, and when they are among others, they report less pleasure and a greater desire to be alone.